nhsx/skunkworks-parkinsons-detection/README.md

 of the [Open Government 3.0][ogl] licence.

 The report is licensed under the [Creative Commons Attribution-NoDerivatives 4.0 International licence (CC BY-ND 4.0)][CC-BY-ND4].
-Images presented here that are derivative works of biological imagery are used with permission, and are copyright © 2022 Parkinson’s UK, and © 2022 Imperial College London, all rights reserved.
+Images presented here that are derivative works of biological imagery are used with permission, and are copyright © 2022 Parkinson's UK, and © 2022 Imperial College London, all rights reserved.
 Extracts from Zhang and colleagues are used under the MIT License and are © 2022 Cornell University.
 The Polygeist logo and title page graphic (which comprises a derivative work used under licence © 2022 Vectorjuice) are © 2022 Polygeist Ltd.
 All foreground intellectual property is transferred by Polygeist to the Crown, and all background intellectual property remains that of the respective owners.